 Genetics plays a vital role in determining a guppy’s size.
 The size can be big or small, depending on the strain produced by breeders through selective breeding.
 In that case, irrespective of what you do, there’s not much you can do to move the needle.

-Genetics doesn’t only influence size but also other unique traits like patterns, colors, and shape.
+Genetics doesn’t only influence size but also other unique traits like patterns, colors, and shapes.

 So, if your guppy hasn’t reached the desirable size even after crossing the 6-months benchmark, you might want to discuss that with the seller.